Jenna Bush Hager: NBC News (2009–present)

-Since 2009, Jenna Bush has worked at NBC News as a correspondent, Today contributor and anchor.
+Since 2009, Jenna Bush has worked at NBC News as a correspondent and at Today as both a contributor and an anchor.
 In August 2009, NBC hired Hager as a correspondent and contributor for The Today Show.

-As time has progressed, Hager's profile has increased on Today including filling in as the orange room anchor during the 7AM-9AM hours and substituting for Kathie Lee Gifford or Hoda Kotb during the 4th hour.
+As time progressed, Hager's profile increased on Today, including filling in as the orange-room anchor during the 7AM-9AM hours and substituting for Kathie Lee Gifford or Hoda Kotb during the fourth hour.

-In 2018, she interviewed Michelle Obama in a discussion about her life in the White House, the challenges of raising her daughters in the spotlight and her book Becoming.
+In 2018, she interviewed Michelle Obama in a discussion about her life in the White House, the challenges of raising her daughters in the spotlight, and her book, Becoming.
 They also discussed the political atmosphere and political bipartisanship, with Obama stating that, despite their political differences, Hager's father, George W. Bush, is a "beautiful, funny, kind, sweet man".

 In March 2019, Hager started Read with Jenna, a monthly book club on Today Show.
 In April 2019, Hager began co-anchoring the fourth hour of Today with Hoda Kotb following Kathie Lee Gifford's departure.

-In 2019, Hager was able to participate with Willie Geist in a special episode of How Low Will You Go, that aired on the Today Show.
+In 2019, Hager was able to participate with Willie Geist in a special episode of How Low Will You Go, which aired on the Today Show.